alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 So far those actually are:

-* `>delays.quitToDesktop`: Delay between quitting to desktop and hitting the play button in the launcher.
+* `EliteDangerous.delays.quitToDesktop`: Delay between quitting to desktop and hitting the play button in the launcher.